Roll No: 15781P

 The implementations of this policy will be monitored by the Board of Management at the appropriate time.
 The Principal will report to the Board of Management regarding the process of enrolment during the first term each year.
 Where the Principal refuses admission to any applicant, by the authority delegated to him by the Board in line with this policy, any such refusal shall be communicated to the Board at the earliest opportunity.

-Ratification: This policy was ratified by the Board of Management on the 1st May 2012.
+Ratification: Ratified by the Board of Management on the 12th June 2017